Gondoladihydricalcohol6996/gondoladihydricalcohol6996.github.io/README.md

 ## Work Experience
 **Process Engineer Intern @ P&G (_February 2026 - June 2026_)**
 - Predict process failure modes and identify operating conditions associated with improved process performance
-- More than 90% reduction in failure rate-
+- More than 90% reduction in failure rate
+- Erasmus+ experience

 **Research Intern @ Proenol (_February 2024 - June 2024_)**
 - Research internship with the topic “Unraveling the potential of oenological products for preventive and